latiful-hassan/coffee_proximity/README.md

 **Task**

 - Using the supplied store data create maps for the following:
-  * All current store locations - shwoing monthly turnover and number of months the store has been operation
+  * All current store locations - showing monthly turnover and number of months the store has been operation
   * Calculate the distance between stores and hightlight the sotres whicha re more tha 0.5 miles from another branch

 **Techniques & Process**